 The downside to these pensions is that the employer chooses which pension company to use, and often, they’ll pick any one just because they have to, rather than the best provider out there, so they can have high fees and poor investment performance.
 Which brings us onto personal pensions, where you get to pick a provider.

 With a personal pension, you set this up yourself (and it’s very easy to do).
-If you’re self-employed, this is your only pension option (we’ve got a guide to self-employed pensions by the way), but they’re also a great addition to your workplace pension if you are employed.
+If you’re self-employed, this is your only pension option (we’ve got a guide to the best private pensions for the self-employed by the way), but they’re also a great addition to your workplace pension if you are employed.

 You get to choose which pension provider you want to use, so you can choose the best one for you – one that’s easy to use, has low fees and a great track record of growing money over time.